 Are you ready to start this easy homeschool preschool program?

-I’m ready for you to dive in too and get your hands on Playing Preschool.
+I’m ready for you to dive in too and get your hands on Playing Preschool Years 1 & 2.
 I’m ready for you to start building background knowledge with your child to help them be school-ready someday.

-You can buy it all at once (this is the cheapest option and I’m a notorious penny pincher): the entire program – 38 weeks of learning – with the Start-Up Guide for just over a $1 a week.
+You can buy Year One here: the entire first year of the program – 38 weeks of learning – with the Start-Up Guide for just over a $1 a week.
 That’s a lot cheaper than traditional preschool!